jpbrucker/linux/Documentation/virt/kvm/api.rst

 			__u32 pad;
 		} hypercall;

+  #define KVM_EXIT_HYPERCALL_ARM_SMC (1 << 63)

+On x86 and arm64 is is used for 'hypercall to userspace' when the KVM_CAP_EXIT_HYPERCALL capability is enabled.

+On arm64, 'nr' contains the HVC or SMC immediate.
+When the call is SMC, 'nr' has the KVM_ARM_EXIT_HYPERCALL_SMC flag set.
+The other parameters are unused.

-Unused.
-This was once used for 'hypercall to userspace'.
-To implement such functionality, use KVM_EXIT_IO (x86) or KVM_EXIT_MMIO (all except s390).
+KVM_EXIT_IO (x86) or KVM_EXIT_MMIO (all except s390 and arm64) may also be used
+to implement such functionality.

 .. note:: KVM_EXIT_IO is significantly faster than KVM_EXIT_MMIO.